miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added Presence in dialogue and improved Presence combat effects.
 +Restored Domination Command and Sleep, Dementation Veil and Voice.
 +Changed Cadaverous Flesh history and occult heal rate accordingly.
-+Made Potence fit description and changed Eldritch Prodigy history.
 +Lowered Bloodbuff effect to two points and corrected info symbol.
 +Disabled true sight for Vick, Killer, Cathayan and Blood Guardian.
 +Adjusted Blood Shot and Boil damages and added missing Boil sound.
++Restored Potence effects and made it stack correctly with strength.
 +Changed active discpline durations to fit better to graphic effect.
 +Improved stat messages for Auspex, Fortidude, Potence and Protean.
 Made indirect disciplines not traceable and NPCs comfort loud ones.